ow2-proactive/proactive-jupyter-kernel/README.md

 #### TODO

 ###### Features improvements
-* add an import pragma for libraries that are common to all tasks
 * execute in local a pragma free block
 * add job fork_env/selection_script
 * add pragma that prints all submitted jobs